RagnarokResearchLab/ragnarokresearchlab.github.io/docs/02-contributing.md

 _Source: Completely made up, but you should include the actual source here.
 Don't forget to include the link if one is available._

+The purpose of adding these notes is to make it easy to spot sections that could benefit from some more research.

 ### Placeholders

 While having empty sections in the documentation can be frustrating for the reader, there are situations where adding a placeholder is acceptable.
 Whenever you're aware of an important topic that should be covered, but currently isn't - for example because no one knows the details - you can add a placeholder notice via [Docusaurus admonitions](https://docusaurus.io/docs/markdown-features/admonitions).
 Here's an example: